 - Ouidad Advanced Climate Control® Heat & Humidity Gel

-If you reach for the blow dryer on a daily, or almost daily, basis, you should consider leaving a small amount of moisture in your hair to air dry.
-By using the blow dryer to almost entirely dry your hair, then leaving the rest to dry on its own, you’ll save your hair from some of the harsh heat.
+If you reach for the blow dryer on a daily or almost daily basis, you should consider leaving a small amount of moisture in your hair to air dry to minimize the damaging effects of the blow dryer.
+By using the blow dryer to almost entirely dry your hair and leaving the rest to dry on its own, you’ll save your hair from some of the harsh heat.
 Over time, this tiny adjustment to your hair care regimen will make a huge difference in the look and feel of your hair.

 Consider brushing or combing out your hair prior to washing it; this will make unruly hair look far neater once it air dries.
 Also, see if washing your hair at night could jive with your routine for a few days out of the week.
 A nighttime shower will not only spare you a chunk of time in the morning, but also save your hair from a damaging blow dry.